 Microsoft Surface Pro 8 specs

-We hope that Microsoft is seeing how the industry is trending to thinner bezels, and can find a way to give us a screen that's larger than the 12.3-inch display in the current Surface Pro, without changing the chassis or making it bigger.
+We'd hoped that Microsoft is seeing how the industry is trending to thinner bezels, and can find a way to give us a screen that's larger than the 12.3-inch display in the current Surface Pro, without changing the chassis or making it bigger.
+Apparently that's not to be, with the eBay leak revealing that it's still the same 12.3-inch display in the same chassis as before.

 Next, let's think about how much of a speed boost that the Surface Pro 8 will get.
-The Pro 7 features Intel's 10th Gen Ice Lake (10nm) processors, and while the "Tiger Lake" CPUs are slated to replace that chip, those CPUs don't have a specific release schedule yet.
+The Pro 7 features Intel's 10th Gen Ice Lake (10nm) processors, which have since been replaced by the 11th-gen "Tiger Lake" CPUs.

-Will Microsoft also allow for shoppers to pick an AMD processor?
+The question is whether Microsoft also allow for shoppers to pick an AMD processor instead.
 The company allowed that for the Surface Laptop 3, but that laptop disappointed with performance.
 Hopefully, the gains in the latest AMD chips will provide more performance to enjoy.
+The eBay prototype suggests Intel graphics are still coming, but a lot can change between now and launch.
+Prototypes are, after all, not final.

 Microsoft Surface Pro 8 changes we want